-One thing’s for sure, after all my years in the kitchen, this principle still holds true for me – simple food cooked with love and shared with family and friends is a total joy.
+One thing’s for sure: after all my years in the kitchen, this principle still holds for me – simple food cooked with love and shared with family and friends is a total joy.

-- Chicken – I use a whole chicken cut-up, including chicken breasts, chicken thighs, and wings.
-You can use only white or dark meat if you want.
+- Chicken: For this recipe, I love using a whole chicken cut-up, including the breasts, thighs, and wings.
+However, feel free to use only white or dark meat if that’s what you prefer.
+I use bone-in chicken pieces but you an substitute boneless, skinless if you prefer.

-- Dried Thyme – dried rosemary, Italian seasoning, or lemon pepper seasoning can be substituted.
+- Dried Thyme: Though thyme is my go-to, feel free to experiment with dried rosemary, Italian seasoning, or lemon pepper seasoning for a twist.

-- Pan Drippings – from the strained cooking juices in the crock pot.
+- Pan Drippings: From the strained cooking juices in the crock pot, creating the foundation of our gravy.

 Scroll Down For Measurements